1. Key considerations:

 Take control of your workout tunes and leave your smartphone at home

-The rise of running watches with built-in music playback means you can go for a run without taking your smartphone with you.
+There are plenty of running watches and smartwatches that offer built-in music playback, which means you can go for a run without taking your smartphone with you.

 Does it work with Spotify?